-1.5 Discussion and Future Directions
+190 1.5 Discussion and Future Directions

-In this paper, we studied the behavior of vanilla-SVD in the SSBM, a benchmark signal-plus-noise model widely studied in random matrix theory.
-We showed that vanilla-SVD indeed filters noise in the SSBM.
+In this paper, we studied the behavior of vanilla-SVD in SSBM, a benchmark signal-plus-noise model widely studied in random matrix theory.
+We showed that vanilla spectral algorithms indeed filter noise in SSBM.
 In fact, our analysis technique, 'polynomial approximation + entrywise analysis', is not very limited to SSBM.
-A direct and interesting question yet to be answered is: Can our method be extended to prove that vanilla-SVD works in the general SBM where partitions are not uniformly sampled and edges appear with different probabilities?
-Moreover, our method may be useful for analyzing some other realistic, probabilistic models such as the factor model - a model which has been widely used in economics and model portfolio theory.
+We believe our analysis may provide more applications for some more realistic models such as the factor model - a model which has been widely used in economics and model portfolio theory.

-In the long term, it would be very interesting to understand the behavior of vanilla spectral algorithms on real data: 1) Why does it succeed in some applications?
+197 In the long term, it would be very interesting to understand the behavior of vanilla spectral algorithms 198 on real data: 1) Why does it succeed in some applications?
 2) How could we fix it if it has failed in other cases?
 A deeper understanding of vanilla spectral algorithms will provide guidelines for using them in many machine learning tasks.

-2 Preliminaries
+201 2 Preliminaries